KingMark619/KingMark619/README.md

 🌱 I’m focused on learning React Native, Typescript, testing and state management

-💬 Ask me about my work experience In CHINA
+💬 Ask me about my work experience.

 📫 How to reach me: EMAIL : marcokayumba@icloud.com